Best Baking Tips: The Ultimate Guide for Home Bakers

 These are baking basics, things you may have learned along the way if you like to play around in the kitchen.
 But hopefully, I’ll have some new baking tips and tricks for you.

-- For cheesecake, both cream cheese and sour cream should be a room temperature as well.
+- For cheesecakes, both cream cheese and sour cream should be at room temperature as well.

-- Read through your recipe thoroughly before you begin.
+- PRO- Tip: Read through your recipe thoroughly before you begin.
 Some doughs may require some chilling time in the fridge, and if you want cookies immediately, you may want to select another recipe.

 - Set out all your ingredients before you start.
 This will ensure you don’t forget a necessary ingredient.